For established Crusader patients:

 For non-established Crusader patients and/or patients 18 and under:

 If you are not an established Crusader patient, the following COVID-19 vaccine resources are available to you:

-- Register for a vaccine through the Winnebago County Health Department: click here
+- Schedule a vaccine appointment through Walmart Pharmacy: click here

 - Schedule a vaccine appointment through Walgreens pharmacy: click here